huiscliu/itsol/README.md

 # Purpose
-The purpose is to refactorize the ITSOL.
+The purpose is to refactorize the ITSOL: 1) to add an automatic script; 2) to add name space for each function;
+3) to remove some types and functions; 4) to add higher level data structures.